By John O'Rourke May 17, 2022

 Learn More

-Financial reporting is an essential function for both Accounting and FP&A functions, and these capabilities are an important factor to consider when enterprises are evaluating CPM solutions for financial close, consolidation, planning, and forecasting.
+The financial reporting function is essential for both Accounting and FP&A functions.
+These capabilities are an important factor to consider when enterprises are evaluating CPM solutions for financial close, consolidation, planning, and forecasting.

-Over 1,000 enterprises have chosen OneStream's unified Intelligent Finance platform to support their financial close, consolidation, planning, reporting, and analysis requirements and to deliver timely, accurate financial and operational results to internal and external stakeholders.
+Over 1,400 enterprises have chosen OneStream's unified Intelligent Finance platform to support their financial close, consolidation, planning, reporting, and analysis requirements.
+We deliver timely, accurate financial and operational results to internal and external stakeholders.
 To learn more, check out our interactive eBook and contact OneStream if we can be of assistance.

 Download the e-Book